grislyeye/grislyeye.com/content/blog/alien-as-outside-context-entity-2/alien-as-outside-context-entity-2.md

 <aside>

 The subsequent revelations about the artificial origins of the xenomorphs (in *Prometheus* and its sequels) offer little comfort.
 In this new narrative, androids and xenomorphs are cousins, artificial creations of humans and Engineers.
-The act of creation dooms us both, and our children promptly go "peculiar," as Ridley Scott put it, and turn on us.
+Our children promptly go "peculiar," as Ridley Scott put it, and turn on us.
+The act of creation has doomed us both.

 In the case of the android, the call is coming from inside the building.
 The alien is of our own creation, all the more alien for its uncanny familiarity.
 In *Mothership*, androids have all the physical failings of humans, but that is no comfort.
 Their "cold inhumanity" is baked into the rules. ("Fear saves made by close friendly players are at disadvantage.")